-Clive Johnson's experience as Chief Executive Officer of B2Gold Corp. and Bema Gold Corporation and a director of the Bema group of companies has given him the required experience to understand and assess the general application of the accounting principles used by the Corporation and to understand internal controls and procedures for financial reporting.
+Clive Johnson's experience as a founder and current Chief Executive Officer of B2Gold Corp. and formerly of Bema Gold Corporation and a director of the Bema group of companies has given him the required experience to understand and assess the general application of the accounting principles used by the Corporation and to understand internal controls and procedures for financial reporting.